Vivonet/Gravity/README.md

 </H>
 ```

 Gravity aims to reduce the mental burden of going from a layout you have *in mind* to an actual functioning application in code.
-It accomplishes this by representing your layout in a much more natural and intuitive manner than pure Auto Layout, as illustrated above.
+It accomplishes this by representing your layout in a much more natural and intuitive manner than pure Auto Layout.
+If it feels strange looking at code when you're used to seeing a visual representation, the change can be jarring.
+But give it five minutes.
+Gravity is a markup language.
+Think of it as being closer to a spoken language than a programming language.
+You are describing things at a higher conceptual level than raw constraints, speaking in terms of order and arrangement moreso than pixel offsets.

-The best part of Gravity is that everything is relative and dynamic.
-If you change the size or style of any of the labels, the entire layout will adjust itself naturally to suit it.
-Layouts just naturally fit together like pieces of a puzzle.
-And you don't have to "correct" the rest of your layout because you changed one thing.

-##Introduction
+##Background
 In my thirty-five years of existence in this universe, I have encountered few things as brutally frustrating as Apple's Auto Layout engine.
 For a company that prides itself in the intuitiveness and ease of use of their software, Auto Layout represents a complete 180° on that stance, instead favouring bizarre and unnatural complexity over simplicity of design.
 The result is a beast of a system that takes many long hours to become even remotely proficient in.

 Auto Layout has its apologists, and while there's no arguing it's a powerful system, the fact remains that if you've ever had to work with Auto Layout at some point in your career, you're all but guaranteed to have had a frustrating experience.